 Sharing content on your Google+ page has the largest direct impact on search engine rankings.
 There are some obvious reasons for this.
 First, Google is a little biased (aren’t we all) and they are pushing users to utilize this platform.
 However, there are other reasons Google+ can be valuable from an SEO perspective.
 Posting on G+ allows your content to be indexed immediately.
 This was one of the promises given with the Google Buzz product, which has essentially been gobbled up and incorporated into Google+.
 And as we all know by now, getting your content indexed is key.

 Pinterest has the potential to spread content like wildfire.
-When we pinned a image incorporated into a guest post for one of our clients, it was repinned over 40 times in 30 minutes.
-Again, like many other social media platforms, Pinterest’s links are nofollow.
-So the value of the link comes from its ability to be cited in someone elses blog or website, not in the link from Pinterest.com itself.
+When we pinned an image incorporated into a guest post for one of our clients, it was repinned over 40 times in 30 minutes.
+Again, like many other social media platforms, Pinterest’s links are no-follow.
+So the value of the link comes from its ability to be cited in someone else’s blog or website, not in the link from Pinterest.com itself.

-In the end, social media is best used as a tool to distribute content, not build direct links from.
+In the end, social media is best used as a tool to distribute content, not to build direct links.
 In SEO, two things are certain.
-One, Google loves great content and two, Google likes links.
+One, Google loves great content, and two, Google likes links.
 Turns out these two things go hand in hand!
-Distributing award winning content provides opportunities for earning links.
-And the more a webpage is shared, liked, tweeted, pinned etc. the more visibility is has, which means the chances of people reading it and building natural, relevant authoritative links to it increases ten fold.
+Distributing award-winning content provides opportunities for earning links.
+The more a webpage is shared, liked, tweeted, pinned, etc. the more visibility it has, which means the chances of people reading it and building natural, relevant authoritative links to it increases tenfold.
 I find it no coincidence that shares and links have the highest correlation to website rankings, and neither should you!